aksalsf/aksalsf/README.md

 ![Profile views](https://gpvc.arturio.dev/aksalsf)
 # Hey, pleased to meet you 😊
 Glad to see you there, my name is Aksal.
-Someone who love to solve your ugly problems using beautiful design, word, and code.
+Do u know?
+Code is simple, like as create the world!

 ### Some trivias about me
 - 🔭 I’m currently studying on Universitas Sebelas Maret